Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Introduction and main statement

-Once the RSW result is established, we derive tails estimates with respect to fixed quantiles.
-With RSW and tail estimates in hands, we turn to the multiscale analysis part of the paper.
-This argument turns on the Condition~(T) formulated in \eqref{eq:AssA} below, which, informally, says that the crossing distance of a box divided into many smaller subboxes must feel substantial contributions from the weight as the crossing crosses many of the subboxes---that is, that the weight of the crossing is not concentrated on a small number of subboxes.
-The argument of \cite{DD18} turns on a similar condition, which is a key role of the subcriticality $\gamma<2$.
-While \cite{DD18} relies directly on certain scale-monotonicity properties of the Liouville graph distance to use the subcriticality, the present work relies on the characterization of the Hausdorff dimension $d_\xi$ obtained in \cite{DG18}, along with some weak multiplicativity arguments and concentration obtained from percolation arguments.
+With RSW and tail estimates in hand, we turn to the multiscale analysis part of the paper.
+This argument turns on the Condition~(T) formulated in \eqref{eq:AssA} below, which, informally, states that the arclength of the crossing is not concentrated on a small number of subarcs of small Euclidean diameter.
+The argument of \cite{DD18} requires similar input, which is a key role of the subcriticality $\gamma<2$.
+While \cite{DD18} relies directly on certain scaling symmetries of the Liouville graph distance to use subcriticality, the present work relies on the characterization of the Hausdorff dimension $d_\gamma$ obtained in \cite{DG18}, along with some weak multiplicativity arguments and concentration obtained from percolation arguments.